WhatIETF/draft-jennings-dispatch-new-media/draft-jennings-dispatch-new-media.md

 This draft proposes a new media stack to replace the existing stack RTP, DTLS-SRTP, and SDP Offer Answer.
-The key parts of this stack are connectivity layer, the transport layer, the media layer, and the control layer.
+The key parts of this stack are connectivity layer, the transport layer, the media layer, a control API, and the signalling layer.

 The connectivity layer uses a simplified version of ICE, called snowflake [@I-D.jennings-dispatch-snowflake], to find connectivity